systematic-magic/pmc-docs/docs/source/research_papers_html.rst

 .. image:: /_static/pic8_dates_format.png
    :alt: Dates format

+.. note:: We no longer check Published date.
+It should be left blank.
+However, if you see date there, please ignore it.

 5.4.
-Check that Received date is older than Accepted date, and Accepted date is older than Published date (i.e. we cannot publish before we accept, and cannot accept before we receive).
+Check that Received date is older than Accepted date (i.e. we cannot publish before we accept).

 .. note:: Pay attention to years.